How Do Escrow and Vendor Trust Work in MarketKing?

 Escrow

-With most payment gateways (except Adaptive gateways) in MarketKing, the way payments work is that the funds are collected by the admin / marketplace, and not by the vendor directly.
-Then only at a later time, depending on the marketplace's policies, will these funds be forwarded to the vendor.
-This works as a built-in escrow feature, where the marketplace is the trusted 3rd party that can control funds, oversee transactions and mediate disputes between vendor and customer.
+With most payment gateways in MarketKing (except Adaptive gateways), payments work by having the funds collected by the admin/marketplace rather than by the vendor directly.
+Only at a later time, depending on the marketplace's policies, are these funds forwarded to the vendor.
+This acts as a built-in escrow feature, where the marketplace is the trusted third party that can control funds, oversee transactions, and mediate disputes between vendors and customers.

 Order Status Control